 Nashville: From Frontier to Home of the U.S. President

-The Native Americans who occupied Travellers Rest in the pre-historic Mississippian cultural period, were no longer present when white settlers began occupying Middle Tennessee.
+The indigenous peoples who occupied Travellers Rest in the pre-contact Mississippian cultural period, were no longer present when white settlers began occupying Middle Tennessee.
 John Overton was among the very early residents of the young city.
 He had studied law in Danville, Kentucky, after leaving his family’s home in Louisa County, Virginia.
 It is clear that he recognized the opportunity that lay in the acquisition and control of land and that a newly forming state offered him those possibilities.
-So in 1789, he moved to Nashville in what was then known as the Mero (or Miro) District of North Carolina, which would soon become the state of Tennessee.
+So in 1789, he moved to Nashville in what was then known as the Mero (or Miro) District of North Carolina, which would become the state of Tennessee in 1796.

-It was his role as judge which identified for him the need for a set of written case law.
-Overton was an active reader with a large library and a meticulous recorder of details so it was a natural fit for him to begin the earliest documentation of Tennessee case law.
+As a judge, Overton recognized the need for a set of written case law.
+He was an active reader with a large library and a meticulous recorder of details so it was a natural fit for him to begin the earliest documentation of Tennessee case law.
 The resulting handwritten ledgers commonly referred to as the “Overton Reports” came to be published as the Tennessee Reports, Vol. I & II, and were an important early foundation of Tennessee law.

 However, it was Judge Overton’s close friendship with Andrew Jackson and an association with other Nashville political leaders which coalesced into a leadership circle known as the Nashville Junto that would became his most visible national role.
 Together, these leaders helped launch Jackson as the first president from Tennessee and found for themselves roles in advising the new president and influencing national politics and banking.